 We can get started with a free consultation when you contact our firm at (305) 400-0074!

 What to Do After an Auto Accident

 In Florida, there is an abundance of specific and nuanced rules and laws that can complicate seeking monetary compensation following an auto accident.
-That’s why it is critical to contact an experienced and knowledgeable Miami auto accident attorney.
+That’s why it is critical to contact an experienced and knowledgeable Miami personal injury attorney.
 It’s equally as important to hire someone who will actually give your case the individualized attention it deserves and not gloss over it as just another number.

 If you were involved in an auto accident, there are some things you should know: